coding4future-gbr/coding4future/index.md

 Coding is part of computer science.
 If learnt consistently, youths can come up with ideas like creating apps, hence a business opportunity.
 As kids grow up, they learn to see gaps to be filled in the society, and at the same time, earning opportunities from what they can develop.

 ### 7. We all love good brains
 It is scientifically proved that every intellectual engagement like coding is a boost for brain activities.
-Kashyap (2021) notes that, the brain’s capacity to learn is enhanced during computer programing.
+Kashyap (2021)[^kashyap] notes that, the *brain’s capacity to learn* is enhanced during computer programing.
 For instance, as kids solve the puzzles, they are challenged to have a good memory which is one of the most important brain functions.
-Kids (Brains) at work, mommies and pappies at peace.
+Kids brains at work, mommies and pappies at peace.

+[^unicef]: UNICEF (2018).
+More than 175,000 children go online for the first time every day, tapping into great opportunities, but facing grave risks.
+Retrieved from https://www.unicef.org/eca/press-releases/more-175000-children-go-online-first-time-every-day-tapping-great-opportunities

+[^malborough]: Malborough (2020).
+Why is problem solving important in Child Development?
+Retrieved https://www.marlborough.org/news/~board/health-and-wellness/post/why-is-problem-solving-important-in-child-development

+[^kashyap]: Kashyap N. (2021).
+How Programming Affects Your Brain: 3 Big Truths Backed by Science.
+Retrieved https://javascript.plainenglish.io/how-programming-affects-your-brain-fedea6b02f85

 ## Register to our next course